DLYuanGod/zhengqingyuan/_pages/includes/intro.md

 As first author, I have written more than five papers <a href='https://scholar.google.com/citations?user=dTu07l8AAAAJ'> at the SCI Journal and international AI conferences.

-**I am eagerly looking to enroll as a Ph.D. student in 2024 and would be delighted if any prospective Ph.D. candidates interested in my profile could reach out to me at [zhengqingyuan@ieee.org](mailto:zhengqingyuan@ieee.org).
+**I am eagerly looking to enroll as a Ph.D. candidate in 2024 and would be delighted if any prospective professors interested in my profile could reach out to me at [zhengqingyuan@ieee.org](mailto:zhengqingyuan@ieee.org).
 I will reply to you as soon as I see it.
 Welcome by your invitation.**